mannly01/TransferAll/README.md

 * The user can also press a different key (L) and move all the Junk stashes from the Barn or Junkyard to the Shopping Cart/Summary screen.
 * ** You still have to pay for the items at the Barn or Junkyard. **

-## UPDATE 1.4.5
+## UPDATE 1.4.6
-* Removed SceneName check in OnUpdate to _hopefully_ solve the issue with transferring in the garage.
+* Updated SceneName checks to account for "custom" scenes (i.e. Warehouse Garage Expansion).

 ## DEFAULT KEYS
 * K: Move all items from Inventory/Warehouse/Junk/Cart tab to opposite tab in Inventory screens.